great-expectations/great_expectations/docs/guides/connecting_to_your_data/where_is_your_data/my-data-is-in-memory.md

 ---
-title: My data is in ...
-Memory
+title: My data is in-memory
 ---

 This article is a stub.